THE LOVERS' JOURNEY

 In a third book, The Great Romance, I use illustrations from the ORIGINS Projects to consider how collectives evolve, from couples, through groups and nations all the way up to world culture, expanding upon a claim made by my friend Jean Houston that the Romance Archetype is the seminal idea of the 21st century.

-In a fourth book, I use illustrations from the ORIGINS productions and further scientific and philosophical research to describe the greater context and meaning of the Archetype as a key to understanding what we are, where we come from, and where we are going.
+In a fourth book, The Ultimate Romance, I use illustrations from the ORIGINS productions and further scientific and philosophical research to describe the greater context and meaning of the Archetype as a key to understanding what we are, where we come from, and where we are going.
 This book will show how the Archetype is central both to Christianity, as found in the Fall and the generation of Christ, and to Hinduism as found in the Ramayana.